How to File for Divorce In Wisconsin

 - If both spouses have lived apart for at least 12 months and one party affirms that the marriage is irretrievably broken, that is sufficient grounds for the divorce.

-STEP 1: HOW TO INITIATE A DIVORCE PROCEEDING
+- STEP 1: HOW TO START THE DIVORCE PROCESS

 A divorce proceeding in Wisconsin begins with the submission of a completed Petition for Divorce (the actual name of the document may depend on the county) to a county clerk.